ryanatkn/cosmicplayground/README.md

 Here's what I got so far:

 - [Deep Breath](https://www.cosmicplayground.org/#deep-breath),
-  an interactive map of Earth that asks the question "if all ice on Earth melts, how will sea levels change?"
+  an interactive map of Earth with a rough answer to the question "if all ice on Earth melts, how will sea levels change?"
 - several unfinished and/or weird things
   (warning: may induce ear discomfort or pain, OKAY??)